Frequently Asked Questions

-Health concerns are also the reason we offer high-quality pet food to our animals.
+Health concerns are also the reason we offer high-quality Purina pet food to our animals.
 These foods tend to keep animals healthier and put less stress on their systems.
-We offer a two-week limited health care guarantee upon adoption to assist in covering coughs or colds that may appear.
+We offer a two-week limited wellness coverage at our clinic upon adoption to assist in covering coughs or colds that may appear.

 How long do you keep the animals?
 Do you put them to sleep?

-There are times, most often for reasons of health or behavior, that some animals must be humanely euthanized.
+There are times, for reasons of health or behavior, that some animals must be humanely euthanized.
 We euthanize animals in the same manner that your vet would use if you were faced with the difficult decision to put your family pet to sleep.
-We administer an I.V. injection of sodium pentobarbital.
-As a result of the “overdose”, the animal drifts out of consciousness.
-(If an owner requests the ashes of a special pet be returned to them, the animal is cremated individually for a modest fee to cover expense.)

 Are you a “no-kill” shelter?